spiritphyz/Save-the-Environment/User/vim-cheat-sheet.md

 # Scrolling the view
 These commands are affected by 'scrolloff' value.
   * zt                  position current line at top of view
   * zz or z.            position current line at middle
   * zb or z-            position current line at bottom

 # Reload .vimrc file while editing it inside Vim
   * :so %

 # Search with * and #
   * *                   set word to search for
-  * n                     move to next occurence
+  * n                   move to next occurrence
-  * N                     move to prev occurence
+  * N                   move to prev occurrence
   * #                   set word to search for backwards
-  * n                     move backwards to next occurence
+  * n                   move backwards to next occurrence
-  * N                     move backwards to prev occurence
+  * N                   move backwards to prev occurrence
   * g*                  search for not exact word forwards
   * g#                  search for not exact word backwards

 # Vim marks
   * m1                  set mark named `1`